Jean-Paul Rodrigue (2017), New York:

 three major functions:

-have limited land available for expansion.
-This favors the intensification
+have limited land available for expansion, implying higher land

 of activities at the main terminal and the search of lower value